WarioWare: Smooth Moves: Reception

 A lack of "eye-popping unpredictability [like] its predecessors" and difficult controller positions disappointed 1UP.com, but the website still called WarioWare: Smooth Moves a "welcome addition to any Wii library".
 Described as a "certifiably insane party game that is a must buy for any Wii owner", GamePro felt that the game further proves that the Wii is the "must-have" console when playing with friends.
 GamesRadar shared this sentiment, noting that although the game's single-player mode is only several hours long, its multiplayer mode is the "definite Wii party experience" for up to 12 people.
 Game Informer felt excited, surprised, and a "little stupid" when waving the Wii remote with the game, concluding that the game will make "friends laugh pretty much non-stop for an hour or two, and that may very well be worth the price of admission".
 Despite writing positively about how the game utilizes the Wii remote, Eurogamer was disappointed with its weak long-term appeal because "it never really dares to test players".

+During the 11th Annual Interactive Achievement Awards, WarioWare: Smooth Moves received a nomination for "Family Game of the Year" by the Academy of Interactive Arts & Sciences.

+Legacy

+In the Nintendo Direct dated 21 June 2023, a direct sequel, WarioWare: Move It!, was announced.